johnbillion/action-wordpress-plugin-attestation/README.md

 ### Verify provenance using the owner name

-The `--owner` option works regardless of whether or not the plugin uses a reusable workflow for its deployment:
+The `--owner` option is the most straight forward and works regardless of whether or not the plugin uses a reusable workflow for its deployment:

 ```sh
 wget https://downloads.wordpress.org/plugin/query-monitor.3.16.4.zip